shaypepper/shaypepper.github.io/calcudoku/react-redux/README.md

 * Randomly generated puzzles that have multiple solutions.
 Is it possible to quickly check for these cases or draw the grouping in a way to eliminate this possibility?
 * Can we make the colored grouping algorithm right 100% of the time?
 * Is there a way to make this mobile friendly?

+## Design
+* The design of the interface is based on the [New York Times sudoku puzzles](https://www.nytimes.com/crosswords/game/sudoku/hard).